Algebraic solutions of tropical optimization problems: Overview of Known Problems and Solutions

 This problem was examined by Cuninghame-Green \cite{Cuninghamegreen1976Projections} in the context of approximation in the semifield $\mathbb{R}_{\max,+}$ with the Chebyshev metric.
-The problem is formulated to find a vector $\bm{x}$ that provides the best underestimating approximation to a vector $\bm{p}$ by means of vectors $\bm{A}\bm{x}$.
-A direct solution has been obtained based on the theory of linear operators on vectors over the semifield $\mathbb{R}_{\max,+}$.
-A similar solution was proposed by U.~Zimmermann \cite{Zimmermann1981Linear}.
+The problem is to obtain vectors $\bm{x}$ that provide the best underestimating approximation to a vector $\bm{p}$ by means of vectors $\bm{A}\bm{x}$.
+A direct solution has been proposed based on the theory of linear operators on vectors over the semifield $\mathbb{R}_{\max,+}$.
+A similar solution was suggested by U.~Zimmermann \cite{Zimmermann1981Linear}.

 An unconstrained approximation problem in terms of a general idempotent semifield was considered by Krivulin \cite{Krivulin2009Methods} in the form